Written By

 • 1845

-France debuts hot combs or pressing combs to temporarily straighten white women’s curly hair.
+France debuts hot or pressing combs to temporarily straighten white women’s curly hair.

 Attitudes about hair straightening and popular techniques continue to shift.
-The impacts of the NIH study, for example, are still developing as lawsuits continue to be filed because of serious injuries and complications from chemical hair straighteners.
+The impacts of studies about the harmful effects of chemical hair straighteners are still developing as lawsuits continue to be filed due to injuries and complications from these products.

 Long-Term Health Effects of Chemical Hair Straighteners

-The use of chemical hair straighteners has been linked to negative health effects.
-According to the 2022 NIH study, researchers reported a connection between chemical hair straighteners and cancer.
-This includes a greater risk of developing bladder, breast and uterine cancers.
+The use of chemical hair straighteners has been linked to adverse health effects.
+According to the National Institutes of Health, researchers reported a connection between chemical hair straighteners and cancer.
+This includes a greater risk of developing breast and uterine cancers.

 Cancer causing chemicals in chemical hair straighteners graphic

-Hair straightening products that contain formaldehyde, also known as formalin and methylene glycol, are the most dangerous.
-The International Agency for Research on Cancer considers formaldehyde a human carcinogen.
+Among the most dangerous hair straightening product ingredients is formaldehyde.
+The International Agency for Research on Cancer classifies formaldehyde as a human carcinogen.

-Other hair straightener ingredients such as parabens and bisphenol A may also increase the risk of cancer.
-These chemicals and formaldehyde may all contribute to side effects, including:
+Other hair straightener ingredients, such as parabens and bisphenol A, may also increase serious health risks.
+These chemicals and formaldehyde may all contribute to side effects like:

 • Asthma attacks